 Not only does the addition of house plants to a hallway make the space feel more welcoming, it's also an effective way to add texture and interest to a scheme – especially if you've opted for an inkier shade of grey.

 We love the use of this Ferm Living Plant Box Stand from Hurn & Hurn to inject life and colour into a hallway with a moody grey scheme.
-Discover some great house plant display ideas to style your hallway to Insta-standards.
+Discover some great indoor gardening ideas to style your hallway to Insta-standards.

-11. Blend away storage solutions with clever colour use
+18. Blend away storage solutions with clever color use

 While designing a grey hallway that's purely aesthetic is a dream for many, it's often not the reality.
 Hallways, particularly those in family homes, need to be functional too, with plenty of space for storing coats, bags and shoes.

-Opting for unfitted coat hooks and shoe storage systems in the same (or similar) shades to the rest of your scheme is the easiest way to design a grey hallway that is both practical and smart.
+Opting for unfitted coat hooks and shoe hallway storage ideas in the same (or similar) shades to the rest of your scheme is the easiest way to design a grey hallway that is both practical and smart.

 If you're working with a narrow space (as is characteristic of many hallways) it's possible to style it in such a way that it appears larger than it really is.